 - And to keep track of transactions and ensure you have not gone over legal purchase limits.

 If you do not have an ID card you can use your driver’s license or passport.
 California law also doesn’t dictate that you must be a resident of the state to buy legal weed in California just that you must be able to prove you are over the age of 21.

 If you don’t fancy visiting a recreational dispensary or are unable to you can also get legal weed delivered.
 All you need to do is find a legal recreational dispensary that delivers in your area and ensure you have payment and your ID card.

-Buying Marijuana in California with a Medical Marijuana ID card
+Buying Weed in California with a Medical Marijuana ID card

 While any adult can buy recreational cannabis, patients with a variety of qualifying conditions can get a medical marijuana identification card allowing them to purchase medicinal grade cannabis from medical cannabis dispensaries and means they are covered by medical marijuana law.

 Medical patients are subject to higher purchase and possession limits than recreational users.
 California’s medical marijuana laws allow medical marijuana card holders to purchase up to 8oz a day as opposed to 1 oz under Adult Use of Marijuana Act.
 Medical patients aged 18-20 are also allowed to legally buy marijuana if they have a medical cannabis card.